capmeth/acid/docsite/docs/docsite/styling.md

 ## Protecting CoBE

-The CoBE rendering space needs to be protected from ACID docsite styling.
+The CoBE "render-box" styling space needs to be protected from ACID docsite styling.

 While the Svelte component scoping certainly helps with this, it is not a complete solution, especially when considering global styles.